Devslopes-Herd/TeamStandardsAndRules/STANDARDS.md

 # TeamStandardsAndRules
-This is where you'll learn about the standards and make your first PR into the project.
+This is where you'll learn about the standards and make your first PR using this organization's standards.

 ## STANDARDS
 ### Commits